TNO/knowledge-engine/docs/01_concept.md

 ?room_id rdf:type saref:Room .
 ?room_id saref:hasName ?room .
 ```
-- Requestable: `false`
-- Subscribable: `true`
+- result: `<empty>`

-The output graph pattern is expressed as a [SPARQL graph pattern](https://www.w3.org/TR/rdf-sparql-query/#BasicGraphPatterns).
+The result graph pattern is expressed as a [SPARQL graph pattern](https://www.w3.org/TR/rdf-sparql-query/#BasicGraphPatterns).
 This particular pattern describes observations of temperature measurements in a room.
 It should be noted that some variables (the resources/literals with prefix "`?`") will not vary much for a single static temperature sensor.
 For example, the `?room` and its `?room_id` will probably always be bound to the same value.
 The result, `?temp` will vary more.

-The knowledge IO above also specifies that it is not *requestable*, but only *subscribable*.
-Requestable knowledge IOs offer their (historic) data to be requested on demand, whereas subscribable knowledge IOs will publish new knowledge when it comes available.
+Answer Knowledge Interactions offer their (historic) data to be requested on demand, whereas Post Knowledge Interactions will publish new knowledge when it comes available.
-It is also possible for a knowledge IO to be *both* requestable *and* subscribable, but this simple temperature sensor in the example is unable to store much data, so it makes more sense to publish measurement and then discard them.
+The simple temperature sensor in the example is unable to store much data, so it makes more sense to publish measurement and then forget them.

 ## Knowledge Directory